mwpenny/portal64-still-alive/documentation/levels/signals.md

 # Level Signals

-Signals are a way to indicate that something has happened in a level.
+Signals are a way to indicate that something is happening in a level.
 They can be emitted by:
 * Level objects
 * Triggers